American Justice System: Part 1

 The key declaration, ‘except as punishment for a crime,’ stands as a loophole within the Thirteenth Amendment to the Constitution, which paved the way for modern mass incarceration in our society today as a means of contracting slave labor while still adhering to a thinly veiled support for African American civil rights.
 The slow, arduous process of obtaining greater civil rights for African Americans and other minorities has transitioned from the outlook of these classes as slaves before the Civil War; as separate but equal during the Jim Crow segregation era; to the current view within the United States of African Americans, immigrants and minorities as criminals.
 As our country evolves from our ignorant and racist past, new ways of classifying minorities as second class citizens are adopted by the government and the dominator class in order protect the structure and hierarchy of power and also perpetuate the myth of racial superiority.

-African Americans could be captured, convicted and punished as criminals for actions as insignificant as: walking without a purpose, loitering or walking at night; vagrancy; inability to pay debts; unlawful assembly (even during worship); interracial relationships; violation of slave-like labor contracts; possession of firearms; making and selling liquor; selling agricultural produce without written permission from an employer; practicing an occupation other than servant or farmer without holding a court ordered license, among other racist rules.
+African Americans could be captured, convicted, and punished as criminals for actions as insignificant as walking without a purpose, loitering or walking at night; vagrancy; inability to pay debts; unlawful assembly (even during worship at church); interracial relationships; violation of slave-like labor contracts; possession of firearms; making and selling liquor; selling agricultural produce without written permission from an employer; practicing an occupation other than servant or farmer without holding a court-ordered license, among other racist rules.